Frequently Asked Questions

 Each ECMCF Fellow in the Higher Ed Media Fellowship program will be awarded $10,000—$5,000 as a stipend and $5,000 towards a reporting project.

 The $5,000 reporting project portion is intended to cover the costs of your reporting project.
 Such expenses may include travel, data collection, registration fees for additional workshops/conferences, and/or contracting with other journalists or coaches.

 What is considered a Fellowship project?

-Fellows choose a topic related to postsecondary career and technical education for their reporting project.
+Fellows will choose a topic related to postsecondary career and technical education for their reporting project.
 The project may be in whatever medium the Fellow works–prose, audio, video, photo–so long as the piece is published.
-Reporting projects should be a special report or series of articles, or a similar long-form project for other mediums.
+Reporting projects should be a special report or series of articles, or a similar long-form project for other media.

 How long is the Fellowship?

 The Fellowship period is approximately six months and can be completed at your home news organization.
-The program begins with an expense-paid CTE symposium hosted by the Citizens & Scholars.
+The program begins with an expense-paid CTE symposium hosted by the Institute for Citizens & Scholars.
 Following that event, Fellows will have six months to complete and publish their reporting project.

 Does my project have to be published or aired?

 Yes.
 Fellows will be expected to publish or air their project with their home news organization or an independent outlet.
 Applicants must include a letter of recommendation from an editor that includes a statement of support to participate in this project.